-I’ve asked Savi and Vid, two Indian travelers, to tell their story of how they travel as citizens of India and have overcome the problems of getting visas to other countries.
+For that reason, Savi and Vid, two Indian travelers, share how they travel the world as citizens of India, and how they have overcome the problems of obtaining visas to other countries.

 There is no dearth of inspirational travel quotations on the internet.
-Every once in a while, we stumble on something that reads ‘Pick a bag, book a ticket, and go travelling’ or ‘Book a ticket and follow your dreams’.
-We’re pretty sure the said quotations and accompanying photos of faraway lands have tempted many a globetrotter out there.
-But we’ve learnt to toss them aside with a smile.
+Every once in a while, we stumble on something that reads “Pack a bag, book a ticket, and go traveling” or ‘Book a ticket and follow your dreams.”
+We’re pretty sure these quotes and accompanying photos of faraway lands have tempted many a globetrotter—but as travelers on an Indian passport, we’ve learned to toss them aside with a smile.

-While US and UK citizens can travel to over 170 countries without a visa, Indian citizens can travel only to 28 countries without a visa.
-Another 30 countries issue visas on arrival to Indian passport holders.
+While U.S. and UK citizens can travel to over 170 countries without a visa, Indian citizens can travel only to 28 countries without a visa—plus another 30 countries issue visas on arrival to Indian passport holders.
 It’s worth pointing out that this list of 58 countries includes a number of politically troubled or geographically remote nations such as Antarctica, Tuvalu, Djibouti, Iraq, and Tajikistan, which are off limits for most people.

 Does one give up?

 We’ve never let visa difficulties deter us from traveling (42 countries, 300 cities, and counting), but the whole visa situation makes it very hard for us to follow our dream of traveling full time.
 This is because of visa applications for Europe, the Americas, Australia, and most of Asia, and Africa request credible proof of full-time employment and sufficient funds to cover one’s travels.
 Our American and British friends are often left aghast at the kind of paperwork that goes into applying for a single visa when you’re traveling on an Indian passport.
 Our visa-laden passport booklets (five going on six) are a constant source of amusement for them.